1963 Greek parliamentary election: Background

 The early elections were caused by Karamanlis' resignation.
 It was a fierce confrontation with King Paul I and the royal family that led to the fall of the right-wing government.
 The King (influenced by the Queen Frederika and his son Constantine, according to Karamanlis' later argumentation) didn't follow the prime minister's instructions, concerning an official visit of the royal family to the United Kingdom.
 The King's stance outraged Karamanlis, who submitted immediately his resignation.

 The political unrest was also exacerbated by Georgios Papandreou's fierce opposition.
-The leader of the Center Union was still refusing to accept the official results of the 1961 legislative elections, the elections of "violence and fraud", according to his aggressive rhetoric.
+The leader of the Center Union was still refusing to accept the official results of the 1961 parliamentary elections, the elections of "violence and fraud", according to his aggressive rhetoric.
 Hence, he refused to legitimise the Parliament and he was inciting public manifestations against Karamanlis and the Palace.

-In his "uncompromising struggle", Papandreou was supported by the United Democratic Left (ΕΔΑ), which was the party that suffered the greatest losses in the 1961 legislative elections and it had reasons to believe, that it was hurt by the alleged election fraud.
+In his "uncompromising struggle", Papandreou was supported by the United Democratic Left (ΕΔΑ), which was the party that suffered the greatest losses in the 1961 elections and it had reasons to believe, that it was hurt by the alleged election fraud.

-In his archives, Constantine Karamanlis recognises limited incidents of fraud in the 1961 legislative elections, but he insists that these incidents:
+In his archives, Constantine Karamanlis recognises limited incidents of fraud in the 1961 elections, but he insists that these incidents: